Charlotte Flooring Installation Cost Guide - June 2026 Prices

 Do I need a permit for flooring installation in Charlotte?

-Generally, no. Mecklenburg County Code Enforcement typically does not require a permit for "like-for-like" floor covering replacements.
-However, if you are tearing out the subfloor, changing the structural joists, or moving walls as part of the project, you will definitely need to pull a permit.
+Generally, no. Mecklenburg County Land Use and Environmental Services (LUESA) does not require a permit for simple floor covering replacements.
+However, if you are repairing structural subfloors or joists as part of the job, you might need one.

-How can I tell if a flooring quote is fair?
+How can I tell if a quote is fair?

 Check the latest flooring installation costs for Charlotte and other cities on LookupCost.com.